tofarr/servey/README.md

-Example with s3 probably makes the most sense unless you want to put together a full template engine with jinja2.
-Maybe this is wanted.
-Maybe we make it an extra.
-How would it work?

-WebpageTrigger...

-On App Load, We execute an action, and then render a result using a Jinja Template.
-WebPageTrigger(
-  path= # defaults to /action_name
-  method= # The method to invoke template= # defaults to /templates/action_name.html )

-Gives us an efficient way to mount websites as an alternative to s3

 # Servey - A Flexible Action Framework For Python

 This project specifying metadata for python functions (In a manner similar to FastAPI) which is then used to